 We maintain broad-based benefits that are provided to all employees, including health insurance, life and disability insurance, dental insurance, and a 401(k) plan with a matching company contribution.
-Our named executive officers participate in the benefits programs generally on the same basis as all employees, except that Drs.
-Friedman and Taub have elected to forego group life and disability insurance and 401(k) plan participation, and Dr. Friedman has elected to forego health and dental insurance plan participation.
+Our named executive officers participate in the benefits programs generally on the same basis as all employees, except that Dr. Taub has elected to forego group life and disability insurance and 401(k) plan participation, and Dr. Friedman had elected to forego group life and disability insurance, 401(k) plan, and health and dental insurance plan participation.

-Employment Agreements
+Agreements

 We have entered into agreements with each of our named executive officers, which agreements provide financial protection against the potential loss of employment in designated circumstances, and which the Compensation Committee believes will allow the executives to focus attention on the best interests of the stockholders, without undue concern as to the executive's own financial situation.
 None of these agreements contains a tax gross-up provision.
-A summary of the material terms of these agreements may be found in this proxy statement under the section entitled "Employment Agreements, Severance and Change in Control Arrangements" and "-; Potential Oualifying Separation and Change of Control Payments."
+A summary of the material terms of these agreements may be found in this proxy statement under the section entitled "Executive Officer and Director Compensation; Employment Retention, Severance and Change in Control Arrangements" and "-; Potential Qualifying Separation and Change of Control Payments."